Why are tubs still popular in the peloton?

-With superfast, reliable clinchers available on the market and the emergence of tubeless tyres, why are the professionals still racing on tubular (glue on) tyres?
+With superfast, reliable clinchers and tubeless tyres available on the market, why are the professionals still racing on tubular (glue on) tyres?
 Words by Shelley Childs

-As the advert suggests, at the recent Pearl Izumi Tour Series criteriums, all but two teams were racing on Continental tubulars.
-The remaining teams were also using tubulars from another brand.
-So this suggests that the professional scene is somewhat biased towards this type of tyre system, which is also out of kilter with the buying trends of the general cycling public.
+As the advert suggests, a large majority of professional road teams race on tubulars, either from Continental or other brands.
+This suggests that the professional scene is somewhat biased towards this type of tyre system, which is also out of kilter with the buying trends of the general cycling public.

 In the road racing, time trial, triathlon and Ironman markets, and pretty much any other competitive road & track discipline of the sport, tubulars continue to be bought in impressive numbers, by race enthusiasts from 4th Category levels up to the likes of Team SKY.

 Recent studies have even proven, in the laboratory at least, that clincher tyres (tyre & tube which cling to a hook type bead, which are the standard wheel systems for almost all complete road bikes at point of purchase) roll faster than 'tubs'.
 Many brands now offer clinchers that weigh less than 200 grams, and a tube that can weigh as little as 45g, meaning a combined weight of less than any road tubular available on the market.

 We asked a spread of riders at a Tour Series race (UK televised city centre racing) as to why they preferred tubs.
 Answers varied from increased cornering speed to pure faith in the product.
 An argument could be made that our clincher tyres also feature the great BlackChili grip that is also found in the Continental tubulars, but the riders go further to explain that the whole tyre system just feels more secure under extreme cornering than other systems and other tyre brands.